-- § 11.
-In the tender documents the employer may provide that the contractor is to participate in project conferences.
-Provisions may also be made for the nature and extent of samplings and the kind of documentation to be furnished by the contractor in relation to the performance of the work, constructions made, the origin and properties of the materials used and the samplings made.
+§ 11.
+Project conferences shall be held at the request of either party.
+The contract may provide for the nature and extent of samplings and the kind of documentation to be furnished by the contractor in relation to the performance of the work, constructions made, the origin and properties of the materials used and the samplings made.
 Such provisions may be contained in a tender control plan.
-Participation in project conferences and the furnishing of documentation and tests form part of the service to be provided by the contractor. - Subs.
+Participation in project conferences and the furnishing of documentation and tests form part of the service to be provided by the contractor.

+Subs.
 2. During the performance of the work and upon handing-over the employer may demand that further tests be made.
 In this case, too, the contractor must make available the necessary staff for tests and test analyses.
 If such further tests show that the services provided are up to contract, the employer must be charged with the cost thereof as for extra work.
-Otherwise the contractor shall pay for the costs incurred by the employer. - Subs.
+Otherwise the contractor shall pay for the costs incurred by the employer.

+Subs.
 3. The contractor shall allow access for the employer and his supervisors to the building and production sites where the work is being carried out.
-Moreover, the employer may claim that such information be furnished as is necessary to evaluate the service. - Subs.
+Moreover, the employer may claim that such information be furnished as is necessary to evaluate the service.

+Subs.
 4. During the performance of the work the employer and his supervisors may reject work or materials that are not up to contract.
-Such rejection must be made at the earliest possible time. - Subs.
+Such rejection must be made at the earliest possible time.

+Subs.
 5. The contractor must arrange for regular tidying-up and clearing-away and for the immediate removal of rejected materials from the building site.

-Deterioration of the work etc. Maintenance
+Deterioration of the work, etc. Maintenance

 § 12.
-If the work, or part thereof, is deteriorated, destroyed or lost before handing-over, the contractorshall arrange for and defray all expenses arising out of the provision of a service which is up to contract, unless the occurrence was caused by the employer.
+If the work, or part thereof, is deteriorated, destroyed or lost before handing-over, the contractor shall arrange for and defray all expenses arising out of the provision of a service which is up to contract, unless the occurrence was caused by the employer.
 If the employer delivers materials to the work done by the contractor, the same rule shall apply to these materials in the time from the receipt by the contractor thereof and until the handing-over of the work.

-- Subs.
-2. The employer shall not be liable for damage caused by contractors to the work, materials and equipment of other contractors. - Subs.
-3. The contractor shall maintain the work performed until handing-over. - Subs.
+Subs.
+2. The employer shall not be liable for damage caused by contractors to the work, materials and equipment of other contractors.

+Subs.
+3. The contractor shall maintain the work performed until handing-over.

+Subs.
 4. If works or parts thereof are put to use prior to handing-over, the provisions of subs.
 1-3 above shall apply in the period until such works are put to use.